speechbrain/speechbrain/recipes/MOABB/README.md

 | 23-07-31 | SSVEP | EEGNet_Lee2019_SSVEP.yaml | leave-one-session-out | session_1 | 'acc'| 0.9370±0.1170 | 1xNVIDIA A100 (40 GB) |
 | 23-07-31 | SSVEP | EEGNet_Lee2019_SSVEP.yaml | leave-one-session-out | session_2 | 'acc'| 0.9287±0.1157 | 1xNVIDIA A100 (40 GB) |

-Note that the experiments runs with any GPU with memory >= 12 GB.
+Note that the experiments run with any GPU with memory >= 12 GB.

 ## 📧 Contact